 List of AOB There was no request for any items to be added under Any Other Business.

 Register of Interest Stephen again reminded that we must complete the Register of Interest and copies were handed to those who did not complete theirs.
 Outstanding are Donna, Charlene, Wendy and Helen (T).
-Please can we have this completed so that this item can be removed form the Agenda.
+Please can we have this completed so that this item can be removed from the Agenda.

 Governance